Tutorials · · 5 min read

 A typing indicator for an AI chatbot

-This way, the bot’s typing indicator shows up whenever the bot is generating its response.
+The typing indicator shows up whenever the bot is generating its response, and the message field is locked to read-only.

 Next steps